WELES777/MODUS-project/README.md

 # MODUS-project
-Website from template, created using flexbox technologie.
+Website from template, created using flexbox model.
 NOT finished